alqinsidev/auction-online-system/README.md

 8. This deposit mechanism ensures that the user with the highest bid pays for the item, and the deposit is refunded to non-winning users only after the auction is closed.

+## Future Work

+As the Online Auction System evolves, there are several areas that can be improved and enhanced.
+Some potential future work includes:

+- **Unit Testing**: Implementing unit tests to ensure the reliability and correctness of the system's functionalities.
+Unit tests help identify and fix any issues or bugs, making the system more robust and stable.

+- **Fixing Missing Interfaces**: Addressing any missing interfaces or inconsistencies throughout the program.
+This includes refining user interfaces, improving user experience, and ensuring a consistent design and flow across different components of the system.

+- **CI/CD**: Implementing CI/CD to improve the deployment speed and automation process on the system